|

 • Our bus to Berlin dropped us at a bus station far from the city center

-But I strongly dislike being stuck in a small bus seat for hours on end…so you won’t ever hear me raving about FlixBus!
+But I also strongly dislike being stuck in a small bus seat for hours on end…so you won’t ever hear me raving about FlixBus!

 Similar Posts

-Here’s how we can help you plan your perfect trip in 2025
+Here’s how we can help you plan your perfect trip in 2026

 GERMANY TRAVEL PLANNER: Just getting started?
 Have questions about Germany’s confusing train tickets or how to find the best guided tours?
 Not sure which parts of Germany should be in your itinerary (and what to leave out)?
 Our Germany Travel Planner answers those questions and more via how-to videos, our interactive Germany Planning Map, City Cheatsheets, and MUCH more.
 Click here to unlock the best of Germany the easy way!